JAForbes/pgmg/readme.md

 How does it work?

-We automatically create two roles for every migration file.
-A migration role and a service role.
+`pgmg` automatically creates two roles for every migration file.
+A `migration` role and a `service` role.
 Before running your migration hooks we `set role` to the migration role.
-When you re-run a dev migration we inject a teardown hook that just runs `drop owned by <migration role>`.
+When you re-run a `--dev` migration we inject a teardown hook that runs `drop owned by <migration role>`.

 The only caveat is, if you use `set role` yourself in your migration you opt out of this feature.